earthscopeoceans/automaid/README.md

 Consortium.
 (2021). earthscopeoceans/automaid: v3.5.0
 (v3.5.0).
 Zenodo. https://doi.org/10.5281/zenodo.5514229

+<sup>1</sup>One-liner of conda install including all packages suggested by
+Dalija Namjesnik after she and Joel Simon struggled with an install in May 2023;
+similar to note 2 below, this should also probably be validated...

-<sup>1</sup>Joel could not get `conda install` to work without specifying a version...
+<sup>2</sup>Joel Simon could not get `conda install` to work in early 2023
-he choose the seemingly most recent Python 2.7 version, though this needs to validated.
+without specifying a version...he choose the seemingly(?) most recent Python 2.7 version, though this needs to validated.